pyrsmk/molt/README.markdown

         function(node){
             // Force image displaying at each refresh /*
-                It's especially needed when you've set an empty mode: when the empty mode is reached, display:none is applied but since molt can't know what primary display property is set, the user must set it himself */
+                It's especially needed when you've set a negate mode: when the negate mode is reached, display:none is applied but since, currently, molt can't know what primary display property is set, the user must set it himself */
             node.style.display='block';
         }